aamazie/pokemongen1fasthack/README.txt

 RED/BLUE RBA GUIDE
 (Most of this was written by others and not only Aaron Mazie)

+**SEE TRAINER-FLY HACK IMAGE MAP TO SEE WHERE TO GLITCH TO CATCH MEW AND OTHERS**

 NOT THE FASTEST WAY TO HACK THROUGH, BUT MOST RELIABLE:

 1. Give yourself any name, but make sure your rival’s name is “RRRG--”